cxxzcc/myNotes/ds/data analysis.md

 The mediated schema can then be defined based on a set of global views over local views.

-Views over views simplify the definition of global views, and also provide an abstraction layer over data source schemas.
+Views over views simplify the definition of global views, provide an abstraction layer over data source schemas.

 c) Explain the concept of query unfolding and describe when it should be applied.